Platform: Windows PC

 Working in a different industry for the last three years, I have missed working on game projects so I decided to continue an old project idea in my free time.
 Before I started, I decided to time-box the project to 2 weeks to see what I could accomplish while working full-time and spending time on my other hobbies and with friends.

-Though I had blocked out the last project in-engine (Unreal Engine 4) to get a size of the scale, I decided to start a new project in Unreal Engine 5.
+For this level, I started a new project in Unreal Engine 5.
 I started with a blank third-person project and made small modifications to the movement.
 I added a double jump and tested and adjusted the metrics to be more similar to Ratchet's in the actual game.
-Currently, the movement feels too light which I would like to improve in the future, but my main goal for this project was to build level (I can focus more on movement for the next iteration).
+Currently, the movement feels too light which I would like to improve in the future, but my main goal for this project was to build level and the combat encounters (I can focus more on movement for the next iteration).

-Once I got the movement how I wanted, I started on the design.
+Once I got the movement in a good place, I started on the design.
 From feedback on the previous version of the level as well as other projects, I needed to work on sight lines as my main goal for this project.
 I like to start out by sketching designs on paper because it is easier and faster for me to brainstorm and iterate initial concepts.

 Initial level sketch